AckerlyXu/heima/articles/expressroute/expressroute-routing.md

-<properties
+---
-   pageTitle="Routing requirements for ExpressRoute | Azure"
+title: Routing requirements for ExpressRoute | Azure
-   description="This page provides detailed requirements for configuring and managing routing for ExpressRoute circuits." documentationCenter="na" services="expressroute" authors="osamazia" manager="ganesr" editor=""/>
+description: This page provides detailed requirements for configuring and managing routing for ExpressRoute circuits.
-<tags
-   ms.service="expressroute"
-   ms.devlang="na"
-   ms.topic="get-started-article"
-   ms.tgt_pltfrm="na"
-   ms.workload="infrastructure-services"
-   ms.date="03/03/2017"
-   ms.author="osamam"/>
+documentationCenter: na
+services: expressroute
+authors: osamazia
+manager: ganesr
+editor: ''

+ms.service: expressroute
+ms.devlang: na
+ms.topic: get-started-article
+ms.tgt_pltfrm: na
+ms.workload: infrastructure-services
+ms.date: 03/03/2017
+ms.author: osamam
+---

 # ExpressRoute routing requirements

 To connect to Microsoft cloud services using ExpressRoute, you’ll need to set up and manage routing.
 Some connectivity providers offer setting up and managing routing as a managed service.
 Check with your connectivity provider to see if they offer this service.
 If they don't, you must adhere to the following requirements.

-Refer to the [Circuits and routing domains](/documentation/articles/expressroute-circuit-peerings/) article for a description of the routing sessions that need to be setup in to facilitate connectivity.
+Refer to the [Circuits and routing domains](./expressroute-circuit-peerings.md) article for a description of the routing sessions that need to be setup in to facilitate connectivity.

-> [AZURE.NOTE]
+> [!NOTE]
 > Microsoft does not support any router redundancy protocols (e.g., HSRP, VRRP) for high availability configurations.
 We rely on a redundant pair of BGP sessions per peering for high availability.
 >
 >